Master of Architecture (MArch)

 Graduate Diploma in Architectural Conservation:

-MArch Pathways
+M.Arch Pathways

 The Azrieli School of Architecture and Urbanism offers a three-year, CACB accredited, Master of Architecture degree to qualifying students with a four-year undergraduate degree.
-Applicants with a four-year, pre-professional degree in architecture may be considered for advanced standing placement into the second year of the program if they have a significant studio course work (6 studio courses at minimum and 8 studio courses is preferred) and a portfolio of studio work that demonstrates a level of quality the admissions committee deems equivalent to one year of graduate level architectural studies at Carleton.
+Applicants with a four-year, pre-professional undergraduate degree in architecture may be considered for advanced standing placement into the second year of the program if they have a significant studio course work (6 studio courses at minimum and 8 studio courses preferred) and a portfolio of studio work that demonstrates a level of quality the admissions committee deems equivalent to one year of graduate level architectural studies at Carleton.
 Advanced placement is not guaranteed and is highly selective.

-MArch 3-Year Course Sequencing:
+M.Arch 3-Year Course Sequencing:

 Rev. June 2023

-MArch 2-Year Course Sequencing:
+M.Arch with Advanced Standing 2-Year Course Sequencing:

 NOTES: